 This is a very important factor because you may want to use a specific type of content to reach your audience.
 Videos are said to be very effective but not all influencers may be interested in making or posting videos.

-It’s better to be clear about your strategy and reach influencers who are willing to work with you.
+It’s better to be clear about your strategy if you’re going to find the perfect influencer who’s willing to work with you.
 The cost may differ based on the nature of the content.

 Most people will charge you more for making a video talking about your product compared to writing a line or two about what you do.
 However, some small-time influencers may be willing to post free reviews and testimonials in exchange for products.